Minitest Runner Command

 In any case, having a commandline tool makes it easy to run the tests without having to fuss with "automagically" test running via MiniTest::Unit.autorun.
 It also opens up the potential for more running options such as -Ilib and -rfoo.rb, etc. The class that implements the command could also be constructed in such a way the it could be used via code as well --which would be useful for a Rake task, for instance.

-#2 Updated by Ryan Davis almost 4 years ago
+#2 Updated by Ryan Davis over 4 years ago

 - Status changed from Open to Rejected